The Part Of Me I Never Thought I’d Open Again

 Love comes with storms.
 Love shatters you.

-Love teaches you to sleep with your shoes on just in case you need to run.
+Love teaches you to sleep with your shoes on just in case you need to run or hide from yourself.

 At least, that’s the kind of love, I had learnt to expect.